ORLoopBench: Solver-in-the-Loop Benchmarks for Self-Correction and Behavioral Rationality in Operations Research: Benchmark Setup

-Each problem consists of: (1) a natural language description paired with sabotaged Gurobi code producing \INFEASIBLE{}, (2) ground truth including original code, \IIS{} constraints, and target error type, and (3) Gurobi 11.0 \IIS{} computation as the oracle.
+\ORDebug{} turns infeasibility repair into an interactive task rather than a one-shot code-generation task.
+Each instance provides a natural-language problem description and sabotaged Gurobi code that returns \INFEASIBLE{}.
+The hidden ground truth contains the original feasible code, the sabotaged constraint, and the intended repair.
+During evaluation, Gurobi 11.0 computes an \IIS{} after each attempted repair, giving the agent a deterministic certificate of the current conflict.
 Figure~\ref{fig:setting-example} illustrates a complete episode where the agent diagnoses an \IIS{} conflict and repairs the model in two steps.